 In the above chart, you can see the types of valves and their function.

 Isolation valve isolates or cuts the supply of fluid when needed.
-Gate, ball, plug, piston, diaphragm, butterfly and pinch valve falls under this category.
+Gate, ball, plug, piston, diaphragm, butterfly, and pinch valve falls under this category.

 A control valve that regulates the flow of fluid falls in the regulation category.
 Globe, needle, butterfly, diaphragm, ball, plug, and pinch valve are used as a control valve.
-You can see that; some valves serve dual purposes such as globe and ball valve can be used as an isolation as well as a control valve.
+You can see that; some valves serve dual purposes such as the globe and the ball valve can be used as isolation as well as a control valve.

 Pressure and vacuum relief valve used to prevent overpressure and vacuum with the system that can damage the piping and equipment.
 Non-return valve such as swing and lift check valve prevents backflow within the system.
 Whereas, some valves are designed to serve a special purpose.
 Such as multiport, knife, and line blind valve.

 Based on the end connection, valve ends can be

 - Screwed or threaded that connect with matching thread on the pipe.
 A small-bore valve used in instrument connection or as a sample point has a threaded end

 - The majority valve used in piping has a Flanged type ends.